sveneisenschmidt/wired-pi/README.md

 ));
 ```

 Now add the port map to your board instance and refresh it.
-The settings take effect immediately
+The settings take effect immediately.

 ```php
 $board->setPorts($map);